5 Best Shoes For Jumping Rope in 2023

 Weight

 You can exercise more quickly and effectively if you wear lightweight shoes.
-When selecting shoes for jumping rope, go for ones that are light and won't make you feel heavy.
+When selecting shoes for skipping rope, go for ones that are light and won't make you feel heavy.
 The heavier the shoe, the more challenging your workout will become and the more quickly you’ll become fatigued.

 For example, Nike Flex Control 4 is 30% lighter than the Nike Air Zoom SuperRep 3 but it doesn't have nearly as much cushioning and support as the latter.